Introduction to XQuery Functions

 abs(1.25) = 1.25.

-2. fn:ceiling(3.14)= 4, This function returns smallest integer greater than the number passed.
+2. fn:ceiling(3.14)= 4, This function returns the smallest integer greater than the number passed.
 In the above example we irrespective of any value we put which has values in decimal format, we get the nearest high integer.
 In this case 3.14 is nearest to 4 integer.

 3. fn:floor(3.14)= 3, returns greatest integer lesser than number passed.
-This works similar to previous function but the difference is that it converts any decimal value to the nearest lower integer value.
+This works similar to the previous function but the difference is that it converts any decimal value to the nearest lower integer value.
 In this case 3.14 is converted into 3 as it is the nearest lower integer.
 Such functions are required when we want to have only integer values in our program.

-4. fn:string-length($any_string as xs:string) as xs:integer, This function returns number of characters in the string specified.
+4. fn:string-length($any_string as xs:string) as xs:integer, This function returns the number of characters in the string specified.
 So we can pass any string into this function and get the number of characters inputted in the string.
 This is useful function when we want to iterate through the string characters as per our program requirements.
 For example: string-length($WhatIsTheLengthOfThisString as xs:string) as xs:integer.
 This function will return an integer value 27.
-27 is the number of characters passed as parameter to this function.
+27 is the number of characters passed as a parameter to this function.

 string-length($input_string as xs:string) as xs:integer

 5. fn:boolean(5)=True, This function returns the Boolean value.
 If there is any number then it returns true otherwise false.
-This unction returns true or false based on any input number, string or node.
+This function returns true or false based on any input number, string or node.
 This function just determines if there exists any object or not.
 For ex: boolean(23), gthis function returns true as it has some value.
-WE can pass 23 as string or number after storing it as a variable.
+We can pass 23 as string or number after storing it as a variable.

 6. fn:false(): This function returns false.